spectrocloud/librarium/docs/docs-content/clusters/pcg/deploy-app-pcg.md

     - A Palette account with [tenant admin](../../tenant-settings/tenant-settings.md) access.
     - A Palette API key.
 Refer to the [Create API Key](../../user-management/authentication/api-key/create-api-key.md) page for instructions on how to create an API key.
     - A [VMware vSphere](https://docs.vmware.com/en/VMware-vSphere/index.html) user account with the required [permissions](../data-center/vmware.md/#vsphere-permissions), [roles](../data-center/vmware.md/#spectro-role-privileges), and [zone tagging](../data-center/vmware.md/#zone-tagging) defined.
-    - A Linux x86-64 machine with access to a terminal and internet, as well as established connections to both Palette and the VMware vSphere endpoint.
+    - A Linux x86-64 machine with access to a terminal and internet, as well as connection to both Palette and VMware vSphere.
     - An SSH key pair.
 Use the [Create and Upload an SSH Key](../cluster-management/ssh-keys.md) guide to learn how to create an SSH key and upload it to Palette.
     - The following IP address requirements must be met on VMware vSphere:
-        - One IP address available for a single-node PCG deployment.
+        - One IP address available for the single-node PCG deployment.
 Refer to the [PCG Sizing](./manage-pcg/scale-pcg-nodes.md) section for more information on sizing.
         - One IP address reserved for cluster repave operations.
         - One IP address for the Virtual IP (VIP).
         - DNS must be able to resolve the domain `api.spectrocloud.com`.